Faribault Woolen Mill Company: History

 Growth during the early 1900s was slow, but the change in leadership brought new products and small additions to the facility.
-In 1917 the company was awarded a contract with the U.S. Army for 100,000 blankets.
+In 1917 the company was awarded a contract with the United States Army for 100,000 blankets.
 This contract was a great success and led to growth in business during the 1920s.
 During the 1930s, the next generation of the Klemer family joined the company.
 Through the Great Depression years the company survived and even expanded.
 During World War II the mill manufactured army blankets.
 Afterward the younger generation of Klemers began managing the company.
 Marketing became a focus along with synthetic fiber experimentation and importing wool.
 Throughout the latter half of the twentieth century the facility grew gradually.
 Faribault Woolen Mills led the market with new products like washable wool and thermal weave blankets.
 In the early 1970s the company saw its greatest profit and made the largest addition to its facility.

-In the 1990s the mill began to struggle.
+In the 1990s, the Mill began to struggle.
 It was eventually purchased by North American Heritage Brands, but the Klemers still managed the company.
 North American Heritage Brands went bankrupt, and in 2009 the mill closed.
-In the autumn of 2011 cousins Chuck and Paul Mooty purchased the Faribault Woolen Mill and reopened the business.
-Since 2011 the Mootys have reinvigorated the brand and marketing of Faribault Woolen Mill.
-The history of the mill is celebrated and incorporated into the company's product labeling.
-The company's main slogans are "the return of American excellence" and "loomed in the land of lakes".
+In the autumn of 2011, cousins Chuck and Paul Mooty purchased the Faribault Woolen Mill and reopened the business.
+From 2011-2020, the Mootys operated the brand and marketing of Faribault Woolen Mill.
+In early 2020, Paul Mooty partnered with an investment group led by current Chairman, Paul Grangaard, to recapitalize.
+They have since organized the acquisition of Brahms Mount Cotton out of Maine, to expand Faribault Woolen Mill's product offering into cotton, forcing a brand name change to today's "Faribault Mill."

+In addition to the brand name change, Faribault Mill has had several substantial achievements since the 2020 reorganization: they have introduced over 100 new products since 2020, realizing record revenue growth in four straight years, they have launched the Spread the Warmth campaign, donating thousands of blankets to homeless youth across the USA, they have spent millions updating their production facilities to drive efficiencies and job growth, and lastly, the Mill has been featured in television and news programs such as Yellowstone, 1923, The Marvelous Mrs. Maisel, The Today Show, ABC News, and many others.